Constrained Policy Optimization via Sampling-Based Weight-Space Projection: Related Work

-A large body of work formulates safety as the expected accumulated cost and applies Lagrangian or primal-dual optimization to CMDPs.
-For example, in CRPO~\cite{xuCRPONewApproach2021}, the training alternates between reward maximization and cost minimization.
-NPG-PD~\cite{dingNaturalPolicyGradient2020} solves CMDPs by performing natural policy gradient ascent on primal variables and sub-gradient descent on dual variables.
-However, these approaches focus on expected accumulated cost and typically do not ensure trajectory-level safety during training.
+A large body of work formulates safety as expected accumulated cost and applies Lagrangian or primal-dual optimization to CMDPs.
+CRPO~\citep{xuCRPONewApproach2021} alternates between reward maximization and cost minimization, while NPG-PD~\citep{dingNaturalPolicyGradient2020} performs natural policy gradient ascent on primal variables and sub-gradient descent on dual variables.
+TRPO~\citep{schulmanTrustRegionPolicy2017} and PPO~\citep{schulmanProximalPolicyOptimization2017} restrict each update by constraining the expected KL-divergence between successive policies.
+These approaches focus on expected accumulated cost or expected return, and typically do not ensure trajectory-level safety during training.